awslabs/fhir-works-on-aws-authz-smart/README.md

 ## Purpose

 This package is an implementation of the authorization interface from the [FHIR Works interface](https://github.com/awslabs/fhir-works-on-aws-interface/blob/mainline/src/authorization.ts).
-It uses the [Substitutable Medical Applications, Reusable Technologies (SMART on FHIR) specification](https://docs.smarthealthit.org/) to authorize users.
+It uses the [Substitutable Medical Applications, Reusable Technologies (SMART on FHIR) specification v1.0.0](http://www.hl7.org/fhir/smart-app-launch/1.0.0) to authorize users.
 Requests are authorized by if the requestor or the patient in context is [**referenced**](https://www.hl7.org/fhir/references.html) in the resource in question.

 To use and deploy this component please follow the overall [`smart-mainline` branch README](https://github.com/awslabs/fhir-works-on-aws-deployment/tree/smart-mainline)